corrode/corrode.github.io/content/learn/migration-guides/java-to-rust/index.md

 Rust gives you both thread-based concurrency and async execution.
 With libraries like Tokio, you can use async/await without worrying about the underlying mechanics.
 It scales incredibly well, often in ways that Java simply can't match due to its reliance on threads.

 What's powerful about Rust's concurrency is how it's baked into the language itself.
 It's not something your team has to think about too much.
-The libraries handle most of the heavy lifting, and once you structure your code properly, Rust's runtime handles the rest—efficiently and safely.
+The libraries handle most of the heavy lifting, and once you structure your code properly, Rust's runtime handles the rest.

 Rust's memory management ensures that concurrency is safe, so you won't need to worry about thread synchronization issues like you would in Java.